We often get asked whether or not an A1 certificate is needed when visiting a European country even if it is only for a short business trip.

 Nonetheless, those countries might still have international social security agreements, also known as Totalization Agreements, with other countries not on that list.

-In such circumstances, rather than an A1 Certificate, the posted worker will need to obtain a Certificate of Coverage (for example from the US Social Security Administration).
+In such circumstances – i.e. US expat employee moving from the USA to the UK – rather than an A1 Certificate, the posted worker will need to obtain a Certificate of Coverage (in our example, from the US Social Security Administration).

 Contact us should you require further clarifications on the A1 Certificate and/or have a look at some of the other insights we have published.